janfreyberg/superintendent/docs/index.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/janfreyberg/superintendent/master)
 [![Coverage Status](https://coveralls.io/repos/github/janfreyberg/superintendent/badge.svg)](https://coveralls.io/github/janfreyberg/superintendent)

+Superintendet provides two things: it allows you to interactively label your data, and it allows you to do this labelling "actively", i.e. with a statistical or machine learning model supporting you.

-**`superintendent`** provides an `ipywidget`-based interactive labelling tool for your data.
+`superintendent` is a set of `ipywidget`-based interactive labelling tools for your data.
 It allows you to flexibly label all kinds of data.

 It also allows you to combine your data-labelling task with a statistical or machine learning model to enable quick and practical active learning.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    Installation <installation.md>
-   Example use cases <examples.md>
+   Labelling data <labelling-data.ipynb>
+   Active learning <active-learning.ipynb>
+   Distributed labelling <distributed-labelling.md>
-   API Reference <api/modules.rst>
+   API Reference <api/index.rst>
+   Examples <examples/index.md>

 ## Indices and tables